Misty morning along Old Wallangarra Road -looking south |

 One of the first things that one notices on arrival at Old Wallangarra Road is the extremely healthy bird species diversity, something no doubt sourced to the nice-sized swathe of woodland that is Girraween National Park not all that far away to the north and east, as well as other extensive and modest parks and reserves in the region, from where some of the winter migrants originate.
 Another reason is due to the transition of habitats that strike here; the location is situated in something akin to a pocket, where the temperate woodland of the south chances up against the drier country of the west and north, whilst a relatively short distance to the east are the extensive tracts of rainforest that run north and south, up and down the Great Dividing Range.

-Turquoise Parrot -female
+Turquoise Parrot -female |

 More often than not, the somewhat secluded nature of the location allows for relaxed and undisturbed birding and vehicles rarely pass along the bitumen.
 This may be the reason for the birds' approachability; I find that they are far from shy and often allow close approach.
-For instance, the most recent visit here at the end of January coincided with a foggy morning and as I made my way slowly along Hickling Lane numerous Tree Martin Petrochelidon nigricans, initially prostrate on the warm dirt surface of the road, took to the air and began hawking insects around me, some coming to within a whisker of my cheek, taking swipes at unseen objects..., one even passing between my legs, and then gradually disappearing back in the haze, only to be replaced by another, shuffling off droplets from their wings close to m
+For instance, the most recent visit here at the end of January coincided with a foggy morning and as I made my way slowly along Hickling Lane numerous Tree Martin Petrochelidon nigricans, initially prostrate on the warm dirt surface of the road, took to the air and began hawking insects around me, some coming to within a whisker of my cheek, taking swipes at unseen objects..., one even passing between my legs, and then gradually disappearing back in the haze, only to be replaced by another, shuffling off droplets from their wings close to my ears.
+Shortly after, they were joined by small numbers of Dusky Woodswallow Artamus cyanopterus and Wecome Swallow Hirundo neoxena, each and all as genial as the other.

-Hooded Robin -female
+Hooded Robin -female |

-guttataDouble-barred Finch Taeniopygia bichenovii and Plum-headed Finch Neochma modesta were not far away, all casually feeding in the knee-high sodden grass lining the road verge, their lookouts on the fence-line drifting into and out of a torpor in the lazy conditions.
+guttata, Double-barred Finch Taeniopygia bichenovii and Plum-headed Finch Neochma modesta were not far away, all casually feeding in the knee-high sodden grass lining the road verge, their lookouts on the fence-line drifting into and out of a torpor in the lazy conditions.
 A little further afield in the damp paddocks Australian Pipit Anthus australis, Yellow-rumped Thornbill Acanthiza chrysorrhoa, Willie Wagtail Rhipidura leucophrys and Restless Flycatcher Myiagara inquieta were searching for tid-bits to the hellish calls of some distance Channel-billed Cuckoo Scythrops novaehollandiae.

 The muffled sound of an Australian Owlet-Nightjar Aegotheles cristatus call came to my ears from over by the opposite side of the road, a nocturnal bird not afraid to call during daylight hours.
 When this has happened before I would search tree hollows near where I thought the bird called, but more often than not do not have any luck locating them this way.
-Rather, they tend to flush and explode out of their hollows at the most un
+Rather, they tend to flush and explode out of their hollows at the most unexpected

 moments and scare the hell out of one, looking innocent and charming as they pose on a nearby branch.

-Silvereye Zosterops lateralis -a common resident.
+Silvereye Zosterops lateralis -a common resident. |

-just small portion of the array of birds that occur here, with other observers documenting the presence of the Brown Goshawk, Wedge-tailed Eagle, Australian Kestrel, Australian King Parrot, Southern Whiteface (out of it's "normal" range) and the Eastern Spinebill, just to name a few.
+This is just a small portion of the array of birds that occur here, with other observers documenting the presence of the Brown Goshawk, Wedge-tailed Eagle, Australian Kestrel, Australian King Parrot, Southern Whiteface (out of it's "normal" range) and the Eastern Spinebill, just to name a few.
 Superb Lyrebirds have even been recorded singing in the general vicinity, apparently, their song certainly loud enough to carry the distance from the adjacent hills.

-In four or five visits here, I have come across 83 bird species (outlined below), al
+In four or five visits here, I have come across 83 bird species (outlined below), although on this latter visit had to make do with a little over sixty.

 Personal birdlist for the site: